woossi0/suite/docs/usermanual/source/installation/linux/centos/postgis.rst

 Add the OpenGeo repository.
 The exact command will differ depending on whether you are using CentOS/RHEL 5 or 6, and whether you are using a 32 bit installation or 64 installation:

-.. warning:: These commands contain links to **beta** packages.
-When the final version of the software is released, these links will change, so you will need to run these commands again.
+.. warning:: These commands will install **beta** packages that are not recommended for production servers.
+There will be no upgrade from these packages to the final 4.0 packages.
+The beta packages must be removed before installing the final 4.0 packages.

 .. list-table::
    :widths: 20 80